geerlingguy/temperature-monitor/README.md

 ## Installation & Setup

+### Vagrant quickstart for testing/hacking

+Set up the virtual machine:

+  1. Install Vagrant, VirtualBox and Ansible.
+  2. `cd` into `setup` directory and run `ansible-galaxy install -r requirements.txt`.
+  3. `cd` back into this directory and run `vagrant up`.

+Start the Express app for Temperature display:

+  1. `cd` into `/vagrant/node`.
+  2. Run the command `DEBUG=node:* ./bin/www`.
+  3. You can now visit the dashboard at `http://192.168.33.2:3000/`.

 ### Arduino/Raspberry Pi

 First of all, you'll need an Arduino, breadboard, DS18x20 temperature probe (with three wires), a breadboard, a resistor, some jumper wires (or a board to solder everything together, if you desire the permanence), and a USB cable to hook up the Arduino to a Raspberry Pi or some other computer.